wsmoses/Nekbone-Enzyme/README.md

 The clean step is necessary if you are switching between MPI, OpenACC, and OpenACC/CUDA builds.

+### Martin changes!
+The main changes are that Gongs version of the cuda kernels are deprecated.
+Instead my cuda fortran and cuda c versions are in the files ax_cuda2.cu and ax_cuf.f.
+To compile the code with the cuda c versions a compatiable version of nvcc is necesssary.
+To change between different versions the easiset way is to rename the subroutine names and recompiling.
+The hsmg fileis proted with OpenACC, but this was not covered in the MscThesis since it had aldready been done in Nek5000.
+//Martin Karp 5th May 2020

 ### Running nek\_gpu1

 Successful compilation will produce an executable called `nekbone`.
 You may